tylerchilds/bytesize/_posts/2019-03-12-hello-world/index.md

 Then open it in your web browser and it'll look something like this:

-{%
-  include components/browser.html
+{% include components/browser.html config=page.demo %}
-  tabs=page.demo.tabs
-  height=page.demo.height
-%}

 If you double click an HTML file in a folder, it should open with your default browser.
 If that doesn't work or you want to try it with a different browser, right click the file and use "Open with" to select the browser you'd like to use.